PDM4AR/exercises/docs/04-dynamicprogramming.md

     START = 1
     GRASS = 2
     SWAMP = 3
+    WORMHOLE = 4
+    CLIFF = 5

-Policy = NDArray[np.int]
+Policy = NDArray[np.int64]
-"""Type Alias for the policy"""
+"""Type Alias for the policy.It is the expected type of the policy that your solution should return."""
+OptimalActions = NDArray[np.object_]
+"""
+Type Alias for the all optimal actions per state.
+It is a numpy array of list objects where each list contains the optimal actions that are equally good for a given state.
+It is the type of the ground truth policy that your solution will be compared against.
+You are not required to use this type in your solution.
+"""
-ValueFunc = NDArray[np.float]
+ValueFunc = NDArray[np.float64]
-"""Type Alias for the value function"""
+"""Type Alias for the value function.
+It is the expected type of the value function that your solution should return."""
 ```

 The first subtask is to implement the missing methods in `exercises/ex04/mdp.py`.